-Whether you're building an airplane, a novel, or your writing career, you need trust and tenacity.
-It took my husband and coauthor, Tom, over two years to build this airplane.
+Whether you're building an airplane, a novel, or your writing career, you need talent, trust, and tenacity.
+It took my husband, Tom, over two years to build this airplane.

-In the first picture Tom is installing the wiring for the avionics.
+In the first picture Tom was installing the wiring for the avionics.
 Note the top of the fuselage suspended from the ceiling above his head.
-The plane was definitely a Work in Progress -- just like our manuscripts.
+The plane was definitely a Work in Progress -- just like manuscripts.

 The second picture is of the first flight which lasted, harrowing-to-me, glorious-to-him, eighty minutes.

-At this stage, the plane had gray primer paint and metal framework for seats, but no interior work.
+At this stage, the plane had gray primer paint and metal framed seats.
 Big pieces of foam were duct taped to the metal seat frames.
-The engine ran.
+Not classy.
+But the engine ran.
 The avionics worked.
 It looked rough, unfinished.
 Nothing pretty about it.

-Hmm, similar to the really rough first drafts of our novels.
+Hmm, similar to the really rough first drafts of novels.

 FLY YOUR DREAMS!